gjbranham/eratosthenes/README.md

 `git clone https://github.com/gjbranham/eratosthenes.git && cd eratosthenes/`

+### Config

+This application uses a `config.json` file to load host and port values for the API server.
+Please see the included `example-config.json` file.

+Note: As this is a take-home assessment, everything will run correctly even if `config.json` does not exist.

 ### Notes on Docker

 Docker is the recommended way to interact with the application.
 The `build` Makefile target will run all unit tests during Docker image build.